strobejb/loxicon/README.md

     `%ProgramData%\Loxone\Loxone Config <latest-version>`

 4. Restart Loxone Config.
 The icons will be available to select through the configuration UI.
+5. FTP/upload the icon library to the Miniserver:

+   `/sys/IconLibrary.zip`

-5. Restart the Miniserver.
+6. Restart the Miniserver.
 The icons will only appear in the Loxone app when this last step is done.

 ## Example